Alluxio/alluxio/docs/Deploy-Module.md

 ## Quick Start With VirtualBox

-After installing the prerequisites, if have virtualbox installed, you can follow this quick start to set up a two node Tachyon cluster with apache hadoop2.4.1 as under filesystem, one node is named TachyonMaster, another is TachyonWorker.
+After installing the prerequisites, if have virtualbox installed and the memory capacity of your host is larger than 4G, you can follow this quick start to set up a two node Tachyon cluster with apache hadoop2.4.1 as under filesystem, one node is named TachyonMaster, another is TachyonWorker.

 1. `cd TACHYON/deploy/vagrant`, replace TACHYON with the Tachyon repo on your host, you can clone the latest from [github](https://github.com/amplab/tachyon.git)
-2. `./start 2 vb`, it will be slow when you first run this command, because vagrant will download a centos6.5 virtual machine, and install necessary software in this machine.
+2. `./create 2 vb`, it will be slow when you first run this command, because vagrant will download a centos6.5 virtual machine, and install necessary software in this machine.
 The console output is verbose enough for you to know what's going on.

 ## Quick Start With AWS EC2